KCHuang-Lab/CUPID-seq/README.md

  This will make a local copy of the Docker image 'rlporter24/dualindex-demux', which contains the code and environment needed to process the data, as well as example input files for running a test.\
 \
   **Building image:**\
   Instead of pulling the docker image from the Docker hub, the docker image can also be built from the Dockerfile.
-This process takes longer and is not recommended, but is described in the >Building images section below.
+This process takes longer and is not recommended, but is described in the [Building with Docker](https://github.com/KCHuang-Lab/CUPID-seq/blob/main/README.md#building-with-docker) section below.

 3. **Run the test analysis**
   To check that the set up was successful, run a quick analysis using provided test data.
 Start by running\
   `docker run -it rlporter24/dualindex-demux:1.0`\
   to open a container from the image rlporter24/dualindex-demux in an interactive mode (specified by the flags -it).
 If you built your own image, replace 'rlporter24/dualindex-demux' with the  '{name}:{version}' you provided for the build.
 In this mode, we can enter a series of commands, step by step within this container.
-All of the necessary input files are already included within the container, so no files need to be imported.
+All of the necessary input files for the test analysis are already included within the container, so no files need to be imported.
 To run the test, run:\
   `snakemake --cores 1 -s test_Snakefile`\
  (or replace 1 with the desired number of cores for this run)\.
 This should take under 5 minutes, and will run a test analysis using ‘config/test_fastq.txt’, ‘config/test_samplesheet.txt’ and test files included in /fastq_data/test/.
 The output files will be generated in the ‘workflow/test_out/’ directory.
 If the run is successful, the following outputs should be generated in ‘workflow/test_out/trimmed’:\
  <img src="https://github.com/KCHuang-Lab/CUPID-seq/blob/main/docs/images/testSuccessOutputs.png?raw=true" alt="Alt Text" width="400" height="1000">\